 But horns are on my head.

 Prometheus recognized her.
-He knew her story and he spoke her name.
+He knew her story and he spoke her

 I know you, girl, Inachus’ daughter, Io.